Tcp43/OSU-Housing-Portals/README.md

 - **Troy Paschal**:
   - Design Student and Landlord profile pages including contact information.
   - Create a messaging interface for communication between students and landlord profile pages.
+  - Implement backend logic for landlords to post new listings (house/apartment) and store in the database.

 - **Kathir Maarikarthykeyan**:
   - Design Student view/page where students can post and view available property listings.